Geometric insights into robust portfolio construction

 We see that the resulting portfolio is a combination of a leveraged global minimum risk portfolio and a geared cash neutral portfolio.
 With some weight $\omega = \frac{B}{D}(g_0 B - \alpha_p A)$ this can be written as: $\ve \theta^* = (g_0 - \omega) \ve \theta_0 + \omega \ve \theta_{\alpha}$.
 This is the form we will use more generally as in optimisation VI in Table \ref{tab:linearcons}.

 If we set the level of returns we notice that this has no effect on the overall gearing of the portfolio as long as it is part of the set of feasible solutions.
 It will just change our exposure to the cash neutral portfolio.
-This will then generate an efficient frontier surface in the $(\alpha_p,g_0,\sigma_p)$ space (see Figure \ref{fig:efffront}b).

-This does not imply that the the leverage $|\ve \theta|$ is fixed as this changes with the portfolio return target changes, even for a set level of gearing, because our long/short bets in the cash neutral portfolio will then change.
+This does not imply that the leverage $|\ve \theta|$ is fixed as this changes with the portfolio return target changes, even for a set level of gearing, because our long/short bets in the cash neutral portfolio will then change.
 However, there is a minimum return associated with the set of global minimum variance portfolios generated by the different levels of gearing.